 If I am ever persuaded to have children, it will be contingent that if we have a boy his name will be Goliath.
-After randomly browsing a list of all the names contained in the Bible an interesting observation was made.
-Although some were obscure, there are many still common today.
-However one name on the list is very well known but seldom used: Goliath.
+I arrived at this conclusion after seeing a list of biblical names and noticing many are still common today.
+However one name on the list stood out as very well known but seldom used: Goliath.
 This begs the questions of why.

-If, for the sake of argument, all the stories from the Bible are granted as being true, Goliath was far from an evil man.
+If, for the sake of argument, all the stories in the Bible are true, Goliath was far from an evil man.
 He just happened to be born in the “wrong” tribe.
-His prowess on the battlefield was so renowned that his mere presence caused the entire Israelite army to flee in terror.
-However, all this proves was that he was a master in his profession as a soldier.
+His prowess on the battlefield was so renowned that his mere presence caused the entire Israelite army to flee in terror.1 However, this only proves he was a master in his profession as a soldier.
 Continued reading reveals he was far from a savage.
-The first quote attributed to Goliath in the Bible is a proposal to avoid thousands of needless deaths by settling a large war with a one-on-one winner-take-all duel.
-Quite a noble idea!
+The first quote attributed to Goliath in the Bible is a proposal to avoid thousands of needless deaths by settling a large war with a one-on-one winner-take-all duel.2 Quite a noble idea!
 The worst offense he is guilty of committing is simply saying “This day I defy the armies of Israel!”.
 If that caliber of conduct is enough to eliminate a name from being a viable option in modern society, then almost every name from the Bible must also be discarded.
 Case in point: David.

 The most fitting character to compare Goliath to is David.
-Not only is this one of the most popular Biblical names, but he famously faced Goliath in combat and ***SPOILER ALERT*** beat him in one of the biggest upsets in all time!
-What many people don’t know is that after killing Goliath, David savagely decapitated him, then proceeded to carry his head back to Jerusalem as a trophy.
-Some may be able to overlook this as an overzealous celebration of war in a less-civilized era, however it gets much worse.
+Not only is this one of the most popular Biblical names, but, if the Bible is to be believed, he famously faced Goliath in combat and ***SPOILER ALERT*** beat him in one of the biggest upsets in all time!
+What many people don’t know is that after killing Goliath, David savagely decapitated him,3 then proceeded to carry his head back to Jerusalem as a trophy.4 Some may be able to overlook this as an overzealous celebration of war in a less-civilized era, however it gets much worse.

-As king, David practiced polygamy and had concubines.
-But that did not satiate his sexual urges.
-He was also a peeping tom who used his position as king to impregnate a married woman named Bathsheba who he had been spying on.
-As if that wasn’t enough, he conspired to cover his misdeed by orchestrating the death of her husband Uriah (a loyal soldier in his army).
-Nowhere are we led to believe Goliath reached these levels of depravity.
+As king, David practiced polygamy and had concubines.5 But that did not satiate his sexual urges.
+He was also a peeping tom6 who used his position as king to impregnate a married woman named Bathsheba who he had been spying on.7 As if that wasn’t enough, he conspired to cover his misdeed by orchestrating the death of her husband Uriah (a loyal soldier in his army).8 Nowhere are we led to believe Goliath reached these levels of depravity.

 This list could continue but the point has been sufficiently made.
-Goliath was not a bad guy, especially when compared to many of the “good” people from the Bible.
-He doesn’t even come close to the top of the long list of flawed individuals from the Bible whose names are still in common use today.
-There is no question more people should use the name Goliath.
-It’s time he is given his long-overdue respect!
+Goliath was not a bad guy, especially when compared to the long list of flawed individuals from the Bible whose names are still in common use today.
+I urge all who read this to seriously consider bestowing your offspring with this great name!
+He needs to be given his long-overdue respect!